Amgen Scholars Program at Karolinska Institutet

 How to Apply

-In order to complete the application, please use the online application portal below (opens November 1 2018).
-There you will find all the application documents listed in pdf format to download.
+In order to complete the application, please use the online application portal below (opens November 1st 2018).

-The application to Amgen Scholars Program at KI will open November 1, 2018.
+The application to Amgen Scholars Program at KI will open November 1, 2018 and closes on February 1st 2019.
 All applications must be submitted via the application portal PRISMA on the link below.
-Please create an account when entering PRISMA.
+Please create an account when entering PRISMA, see instructions below.